acorrenson/Oratio/README.md

 # Oratio

-Translate natural deduction proofs into natural language.
+Oratio is an experimental tool to translate natural deduction proof in English or in French.
+It comes with an interactive program to build proofs in propositional logic.